AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

  * 4. The industry’s location quotient; indicated by the color of the bubble

-With user-defined demarcations, location quotients show whether a state or region is more specialized (>1.1149), less specialized (<0.95) or as specialized in a particular industry as is the nation or the reference region.
-In this graphic, clusters in which the state is more specialized than the nation are shown in red, clusters with less specialization then nation's are shown in green, while clusters with average specialization are shown in blue.

 {sample}BCT\_ScatterChart\_02{sample}

 ### Marker Chart

 Scatter Point or Marker chart is used to plot a scatter plot (scatter diagram or scatter graph).
 It is a chart used to display values for two variables.
 The data is displayed as a collection of points, each having one coordinate on the horizontal axis and one on the vertical axis.

 A scatter plot does not specify dependent or independent variables.
 Either type of variable can be plotted on either axis.
 Scatter plots represent the association (not causation) between two variables.

 To plot a scatter diagram using AnyChart you should use **Marker** series type along with **anychart.scatterChart()**: